Beware of the Batch Size: Hyperparameter Bias in Evaluating LoRA: Determinants of Batch Size Effect

 \subsection{Impact of LoRA rank}

 We first investigate the interaction between batch size and the rank $r$ of LoRA adapters.
 Figure \ref{fig:rank_shift} illustrates the test accuracies across a range of batch sizes for ranks spanning from 32 to 256.
-While minor variances exist, the fundamental performance trend relative to batch size remains consistent across all evaluated ranks.
-Notably, in Figure \ref{fig:rank_org}, increasing the rank beyond a certain threshold yields marginal performance gains.
-These results suggest that in some scenarios, employing a moderate LoRA rank in conjunction with a larger batch size can expect a more Pareto optimal configuration for balancing performance and throughput.
+While minor variations exist, the fundamental performance trend remains consistent across all evaluated ranks.
+Notably, in Figure \ref{fig:rank_org}, increasing $r$ beyond a certain threshold yields marginal performance gains.
+This suggests that in some scenarios, employing a moderate LoRA rank in conjunction with a larger batch size can yield a more Pareto optimal configuration for balancing performance and throughput.